 - Google your competition’s websites.
 What do you like/dislike; are they easy to navigate; do they serve the purpose; are they quick to load?
 Ensure the positives are incorporated into your planning stage.

-- Plan the basic pages e.g. Home, About Us, Products, Contact us, Testimonials
+- Plan the basic pages e.g. Home, About Us, Services & Products, Contact us, Reviews

 - Get Started